anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 ## 6.3 NFVI and VIM Security

 OpenStack security guide:
 https://docs.openstack.org/security-guide/introduction/introduction-to-openstack.html.
-In the section "[Sceurity boundaries and threats](https://docs.openstack.org/security-guide/introduction/security-boundaries-and-threats.html)" there is extensive description on secuirty domains, threat classifications, and attack vectors.
+In the section "[Sceurity boundaries and threats](https://docs.openstack.org/security-guide/introduction/security-boundaries-and-threats.html)" there is extensive description on security domains, threat classifications, and attack vectors.
 The following only touches on some of the topics and at a high level.

 The handling of these security incidents requires various levels of logging of key infrastructure, processes, and use behaviour.
-These logs have to ce continuously monitored and analysed with alerts created for anomalies.
+These logs have to be continuously monitored and analysed with alerts created for anomalies.
 The resources for logging, monitoring and alerting also need to logged and monitored and corrective actions taken so that they are never short of the needed resources (sec.mon.015).

 <a name="6.3.1"></a>
 ### 6.3.1 Platform Access